Welcome to my Website!

 Behavior Expectations

 BOTH parents/guardians and students are expected to behave cordially towards their teacher, the teacher’s helpers, and the other students in the studio.
 Inappropriate behavior such as bullying, hazing, harassment of any kind, foul language, or discrimination of any kind will NOT be tolerated.
-Parents/guardians and students who exhibit inappropriate behavior will be given a warning and a behavior management worksheet to complete.
+Parents/guardians or students who exhibit inappropriate behavior will be given a warning and a behavior management worksheet to complete.
 BOTH parents/guardians and students are expected to treat the studio facilities and materials respectfully and honorably.

 Practice Expectations